Noroff-FEU-Assignments/project-exam-2-Jimbo-Farmer/README.md

 # Holidaze

+## Description

 This is an exam project based on the brief below.
-The final website is [here](https://neon-hamster-1b3f8e.netlify.app/)
+The final website is [here](https://neon-hamster-1b3f8e.netlify.app/).
+The backend of the project was completed using Strapi CMS hosted with Heroku and Cloudinary.
+The frontend is a Next.js app with styling in SCSS.

 ## Instructions